randyrossi/bmc64/README.md

   * Low latency between input & audio/video
   * No shutdown sequence required, just power off
   * High compatibility thanks to VICE
-  * Can wire real Commodore/Atari Joysticks via GPIO (Config 1 or 2)
+  * Easily wire real Commodore/Atari Joysticks and nav buttons via GPIO using jumpers (GPIO Config 1)
-  * Can wire real Commodore Keyboard via GPIO (Config 2)
+  * Can use a real Commodore Keyboard and Joysticks via PCB (GPIO Config 2)
+  * Can use a Waveshare Game HAT (Pi2 or 3 Only) (GPIO Config 3)
-  * Keyrah friendly
+  * Works with the Keyrah

 # Limitations
   * USB gamepad support is limited.
 Not all gamepads will work.